Destination

 Written by: Mohan Bhandari

-This trek is moderately challenging for adults but, tagging children on this expedition may escalate the difficulty.
-However, with additional care and attention from the guardians, this trek can be easily concluded.
-Also, the parents may opt to hire an extra guide to look after their children.
+This trek is moderately challenging for adults, but tagging children on this expedition may escalate the difficulty.
+However, children can conclude this trek with additional care and attention from the guardians.
+Also, the parents may need to hire an extra guide to look after their children.

 The permits required for the Everest Base Camp Trek are the Khumbu Pasang Lhamu Rural Municipality Entrance Permit and the Sagarmatha National Park Entry Permit.